Guillermo del Toro: Interests

+While studying at university, del Toro published his first book when he wrote a biography of English filmmaker Alfred Hitchcock, whom he has long praised and admired.
-In 2010, del Toro revealed that he was a fan of video games, describing them as "the comic books of our time" and "a medium that gains no respect among the intelligentsia."
-He has stated that he considers Ico and Shadow of the Colossus to be masterpieces.

-He cites Gadget Invention, Travel, & Adventure, Cosmology of Kyoto, Asteroids and Galaga as his favorite games.
+In 2010, del Toro revealed that he was a fan of video games, describing them as "the comic books of our time" and "a medium that gains no respect among the intelligentsia".
+He referred to the video games Ico and Shadow of the Colossus as masterpieces.
+He later cited Asteroids, Cosmology of Kyoto, Gadget: Invention, Travel, & Adventure, and Galaga as his personal favorite games.

-Del Toro's favorite film monsters are Frankenstein's monster, the Alien, Gill-man, Godzilla, and the Thing.
-Frankenstein in particular has a special meaning for him, in both film and literature, as he claims he has a "Frankenstein fetish to a degree that is unhealthy," and that it's "the most important book of my life, so you know if I get to it, whenever I get to it, it will be the right way."
-He lists Brazil, Nosferatu, Freaks and Bram Stoker's Dracula among his favourite films.
-He also cited Japanese anime Doraemon as "the greatest kids series ever created".
+Del Toro's favorite film monsters are Frankenstein's monster, the Xenomorph, Gill-man, Godzilla, and the Thing.
+Frankenstein in particular has a special meaning for him, in both film and literature, as he claims he has a "Frankenstein fetish to a degree that is unhealthy".
+He said, "It's the most important book of my life, so you know if I get to it, whenever I get to it, it will be the right way."
+He usually watches three films a day, and lists Brazil, Nosferatu, Freaks, and Bram Stoker's Dracula among his favorite horrors.

+Del Toro is also a fan of Japanese manga and anime, having called the anime Doraemon "the greatest kids series ever created".
+He has cited Hayao Miyazaki as one of his influences and one of his favorite storytellers in any medium, having identified with his style and influence through his Toei Animation and Studio Ghibli projects like The Wonderful World of Puss 'n Boots, Heidi, Girl of the Alps, My Neighbor Totoro, and The Boy and the Heron from childhood to adulthood, praising how he evokes the emotion of recognizing an impossible beauty only existing in films and realistically depicting brutal themes that affect the best and the worst of humanity, deeming Miyazaki an entirely genuine one-of-a-kind creator who exists fully in his art.

-Del Toro is also highly interested in Victorian culture.
-He said, "I have a room of my library at home called 'The Dickens room'.
-It has every work by Charles Dickens, Wilkie Collins and many other Victorian novelists, plus hundreds of works about Victorian London and its customs, etiquette, architecture.
+Del Toro is highly interested in the culture of Victorian England.
+He said, "I have a room of my library at home called 'The Dickens Room'.
+It has every work by Charles Dickens, Wilkie Collins, and many other Victorian novelists, plus hundreds of works about Victorian London and its customs, etiquette, architecture.
 I'm a Jack the Ripper aficionado, too.
-My museum-slash-home has a huge amount of Ripperology in it."
+My museum/home has a huge amount of Ripperology in it."

+In 2019, del Toro paid for the flights of the Mexican teams to attend the 60th International Mathematical Olympiad (IMO) in South Africa and the United Kingdom, after the Mexican chapter of the IMO announced the government had suspended financing for the youngsters.

+Del Toro has an honorary doctorate from the National Autonomous University of Mexico (UNAM).
+In November 2022, UNAM awarded him the Honoris Causa Doctorate for his "contributions to culture and his support for the youth".